Atomik-Chimp/KandR/README.md

 Thir Readme is also part of learning how to make a good Github repository.
 It's taken from a template and will be edited during the project.

+What I have learned to get projects up and started nicely with Github:

+Step 1: Create the blank project on Github.
+I use the name of the directory for the project name.

+Step 2: Create the local directory and clone the blank Github project to that directory.

+Step 3: Create the Readme.md and .gitignore files in the directory.
+Then commit these new files to the project.

+Step 4: I'm working in Visual C++ so I have .gitignored non-source Visual C++ files, I create the new Visual Studio Project, pointing to the directory above the Project folder.
+That way Visual C++ doesn't create another folder of the same name inside my folder for it's files, it just uses my folder.

+Step 5: Work on your project files and commit them to the project.

+I use Git Extensions to manage my Github files locally.

 Anything below this line has not been updated for KandR.

 ## Getting Started